Master of Arts in

 Program Course List:

-All content from lecture-professors is recorded material within Logos Mobile Mobile Education courses.
-Lecture-professors are not part of the Redemption Seminary Faculty.
+Recorded lecture material is provided through Logos Mobile Education resources.
+The recorded lecturers are not part of the Redemption Seminary Faculty.
 See Redemption Seminary’s Faculty Page for more information.

 SF511